-16Pursuant to s104 of the RMA.
-17Pursuant to s74 of the RMA.
+8Pursuant to s104 of the RMA.
+9Pursuant to s74 of the RMA.

-^{}The following excerpt describes the concept of urban consolidation in the context of this Area Plan: "Minimises adverse effects on water quality and versatile soils through selective restraint on peripheral development; shortens private car trips by locating housing close to employment, schools and business areas; ensures that safe and convenient pedestrian and cycling links are provided to new neighbourhoods; increases population densities to support public transport; emphasises a compact pattern of development; and enables extensions to the township boundaries only where the land use patterns avoid isolated and dispersed patterns of urban growth." - Refer to the adopted Fural Residential Strategy 2014, P10.
+10 The following excerpt describes the concept of urban consolidation in the context of this Area Plan: "Minimises adverse effects on water quality and versatile soils through selective restraint on peripheral development; shortens private car trips by locating housing close to employment, schools and business areas; ensures that safe and convenient pedestrian and cycling links are provided to new neighbourhoods; increases population densities to support public transport; emphasises a compact pattern of development; and enables extensions to the township boundaries only where the land use patterns avoid isolated and dispersed patterns of urban growth." - Refer to the adopted Rural Residential Strategy 2014, P10.
+"The 1st schedule of the RMA sets out the mandatory steps that are required to be followed to consider the appropriateness of changes to District Plans.